Trichoniscidae

 Trichoniscidae are a family of isopods (woodlice), including the most abundant British woodlouse, Trichoniscus pusillus.
-Most species of woodlice that have returned to an aquatic or amphibian way of life belong to this family.
+Most species of woodlice that have returned to an aquatic or amphibious lifestyle belong to this family.
 Several species from the following genera live in water and on land: Titanethes, Cyphonetes, Alpioniscus, Scotoniscus, Bureschia, Brackenridgia, Mexiconiscus, Trichoniscoides, Cretoniscellus, Balearonethes and Cyphoniscellus.

 Genera

 The family Trichoniscidae contains the following genera, including those previously treated as the separate family Buddelundiellidae: